-- M.S. applicants for Civil Engineering are required to submit 2 letters of recommendation.
+- MS applicants for Civil Engineering are required to submit 3 letters of recommendation.
 Construction Management applicants are not required to submit letters of recommendation.
 The online application will prompt you for the email addresses of your recommenders and will then send an electronic recommendation form directly to your recommenders.

-- M.S./M.S.E. applicants are encouraged but not required to submit a personal statement.
+- MS/MSE applicants are required to submit a personal statement.

 The Graduate Admissions Office strictly enforces the following deadlines for issuing I-20’s.
 Therefore, it is imperative that international students submit their completed application and all other required materials at an early date.

 - For more information about the I20 process and deadlines, please go to: students.asu.edu/international/immigration